vegrex/fuzzy-tyrion/README.md

 - added tag tagi1a for HEAD^^ when on master
 - gitk displayed tags for the commits
 - git status told "Not currently on any branch" when checking out tag

+Week 5 Exercise 7 - done
+- tested both new files and modifications with stash: x staged new files are stashed x unstaged new files are not stashed x staged and unstaged modification are stashed x staged modifications are only applied with --index